This is how Jobbotschafter works

 And just in cases where it does not work, then you need job boards.

-Or how Marcus makes a point in the commentary on the above article: "Vitamin B is still the best thing when it comes to getting a new job!
-And good friends everyone but everyone recommends a good job offer, and that without monetary incentives - why, however, it needs a platform such as Job Ambassadors, opens up to me not quite, because Facebook, XING, LinkedIn, and the good old eMail, or or the handle to the phone are quite sufficient ... "
+Or how Marcus makes a point in the commentary on the above article: “Vitamin B is still the best of all when it comes to getting a new job!
+And with good friends, everyone is happy to recommend a good job offer, and that without monetary incentives - why a platform like job ambassadors is needed for this is not entirely clear to me, because Facebook, XING, LinkedIn, and also the good old one eMail, or the phone is enough… ”

 This is because it is simply two different systems: To a closed, the job exchanges, and an open, social media.

 What can work, on the other hand, is when social media complements the closed sysem only: the employers' platform http://www.kununu.com/ makes the ME quite clever: It offers workers an independent platform in which they can quench whistleblows and their need for transparency in the company - just what Wikileaks has made so successful.